sacristan-santiago/sacristan-santiago/README.md

 - 👋 Hi, I’m @sacristan-santiago.
-Im a chemical engineer learning software development.
+Im a chemical engineer who works as a Backend developer.
-- 👀 I’m interested in Backend Development
+- 👀 I’m interested in Backend Development and Web 3.0 Projects.
 - 🌱 I’m currently learning KOTLIN and working with Amazon Web Services.
 - 🐾 I teach Web Development at my coding school; HTML, CSS, SASS, Bootstrap and similar frameworks.
 - 💞️ I’m looking to collaborate on NEW APPS AND WEBSITES.